 WE know the journey for personal and Collective LIBERATION is a marathon, not a sprint...it is requiring a tremendous amount of DEDICATION, DETERMINATION, and DEVOTION...of course it is, the stakes have never been higher.

-What I have discovered through my personal journey of deconstructing my own experience of colonization and white supremacy is that AUTHENTIC EDUCATION is key.
+What I have discovered through my personal journey of deconstructing my own experience of colonialism and white supremacy is that AUTHENTIC EDUCATION is key.
 Most of us did not learn the true story of colonization, especially here in this part of Turtle Island called the U.S. It is critical to unlearn the lies so that WE can learn the truth.
 I find that heART in its myriad of forms is one of the most transparent forms of storytelling available to humanity.
-I AM GRATEFUL to share some EXCEPTIONAL films that have aided me in my personal LIBERATION and therefore are fueling my SACRED Activist work.
+I AM GRATEFUL to share some EXCEPTIONAL films that have aided me in my personal LIBERATION and therefore are fueling my work as a SACRED Activist.

 ‘The 1619 Project’: Based on the groundbreaking New York Times’ 1619 Project comes a six part documentary series that connects American history with the present, by placing the contributions of Black Americans and the consequences of slavery at the very center of the narrative.